kraxarn/goInstaller/readme.md

 a single zip file with the app file inside of it. macOS has also stopped supporting OpenGL, which this application relies on, which may cause issues on newer versions of macOS.

+## Versioning
+All version uses a major.minor style release.
+Minor releases are only fixes and changes/additions without changing the overall API.
+They are therefor always recommended to update to.
+Major releases however changes the overall API and will require changes to be made in the code.
+This can for example be a change in how the config is specified.

 ## Why are there no binary releases?
 Currently, you need to edit the first few lines in the `main.go` file to customize for your application.
 It does not make any sense to distrubute binary releases when you first need